-Cutting may be carried out using a water and dust suppressed diamond tipped power saw with the aesthetic finish achieved depending upon the level of skill of the operator.
-Specific equipment or blade types should be used when cutting natural stone units as those designed for cutting concrete pavers may blunt easily.
-Cut edges on cropped setts will need distressing prior to installation.
+Cutting may be carried out using a water and dust suppressed diamond tipped power saw or a block-splitting guillotine.
+It must however be noted that the aesthetic finish achieved will depend greatly upon the choice of cutting mechanism and level of skill.
 Cut blocks should be inserted prior to completion of the working period or before the onset of inclement weather.

-Setts should be cut such that the resultant joint width remains within the 2-5mm tolerance.
+Blocks should be cut such that the resultant joint width remains within the 2-5mm tolerance and no less than 1/2 of the block in size.
 When laying to tight curves it may not always be possible to maintain a maximum 5mm joint, in which case, cut or special shaped units may have to be considered.